mrtztg/azure-104-notes/README.md

    - Search "Virtual network gateway" → Create
    - Select the VNet and its `GatewaySubnet`
    - SKU affects cost and performance
+   - **Public IP**: Virtual Network Gateways use their own public IPs but are NOT directly associated with manually created public IPs
 3. **Create Connection** (in both gateways):
    - Gateway → **Settings → Connections** → **+ Add**
    - Connection type: VNet-to-VNet